StellarXplorers

 ACADEMIC QUIZ

-It is recommended that teams prepare by trying the satellite design sample scenario available at https://www.stellarxplorers.org/training.html.
+There is an Academic Quiz for QR3.
+The QR3 Quiz Study Guide is available as part of the Training Materials.
+It is recommended that teams prepare by trying the launch operations sample scenario available at https://www.stellarxplorers.org/training.html.
 There are also additional third-party resources available (see link at the bottom of the training webpage).

 IMPORTANT REMINDER – DESTRUCTION OF STLX COMPETITION MATERIALS

-All copies of the QR1 competition scenario booklet, score sheets, STK VDFs, round emails, and team-produced documents must be collected and destroyed, or deleted, prior to the start of Practice Round 2 on November 13, 2025.
+All copies of the PR3 competition scenario booklet, score sheets, STK VDFs, round emails, and team-produced documents must be collected and destroyed, or deleted, prior to the start of Qualification Round 3 on January 29, 2026.

 Continuing to hold onto materials from previous rounds, after the start of a new round, is a violation of the StellarXplorers Rule Book.
 Help us to ensure the integrity of the Competition by complying with these directions.